-Coverys approach to syndicate risk management
+Managing Agent approach to syndicate risk management

-The syndicate's activities expose it to a variety of financial and non-financial risks.
-The syndicate's core business was to accept significant insurance risk, whilst maintaining a low appetite for other risks arising in the course of conducting business.
-The managing agent is responsible for understanding and managing the syndicate's exposure to such risks and does this through the deployment of its enterprise risk management (ERM) framework.
+The Syndicate's activities expose it to a variety of financial and non-financial risks.
+The Syndicate's core business was to accept significant insurance risk, whilst maintaining a low appetite for other risks arising in the course of conducting business.
+The Managing Agent is responsible for understanding and managing the Syndicate's exposure to such risks and does this through the deployment of its enterprise risk management ("ERM") framework.

-The CMAL ERM framework includes an annual review, setting and Board approval of risk appetite for the syndicate as a part of the syndicate business planning (when applicable) and capital setting process.
-The Risk Management Function (RMF) regularly assess the risks to which the syndicate is exposed, and where deemed necessary, ensure that controls and procedures are in place to mitigate the effects of such risk to an acceptable level.
-A Risk and Capital Committee (RCC) meets regularly to monitor performance against the approved risk appetite using a set of key risk indicators and provide oversight and challenge to ensure the syndicate operates in a robust control environment.
+The PMA ERM framework includes an annual review, setting and Board approval of risk appetites for the Syndicate as a part of the syndicate business planning (when applicable) and capital setting process.
+The Risk Management Function ("RMF") regularly assess the risks to which the Syndicate is exposed, and where deemed necessary, ensure that controls and procedures are in place to mitigate the effects of such risks to an acceptable level.
+A Board Risk Committee meets regularly to monitor performance against the approved risk appetites using a set of key risk indicators and provide oversight and challenge to ensure the Syndicate operates within a robust control environment.

-Critical to the risk management of the syndicate is ensuring sufficient capital is in place to meet the solvency needs of the syndicate.
-An internally developed capital model ("internal model") for S1975 is used to quantify the syndicate's capital requirements based on the assessment of the risks impacting the syndicate's business and the measures in place to manage and mitigate those risks from a quantitative and qualitative perspective.
+Critical to the risk management of the Syndicate is ensuring sufficient capital is in place to meet the solvency needs of the Syndicate.
+An internally developed capital model ("internal model") for S1975 is used to quantify the Syndicate's capital requirements based on the assessment of the risks impacting the Syndicate's business and the measures in place to manage and mitigate those risks from a quantitative and qualitative perspective.

-As described in note 11, the managing agent is required to prepare a Solvency Capital Requirement (SCR) return to Lloyd's annually, using the results of the internal model, to agree capital requirements for the syndicate with Lloyd's.
+As described in note 11, the Managing Agent is required to prepare a Solvency Capital Requirement (SCR) return to Lloyd's annually, using the results of the internal model, to agree capital requirements for the Syndicate with Lloyd's.